Infoland/iProva-REST-API-examples/Documentation/Verbs.md

 May return a 400 when the product is in "read only" mode.

 ### PUT
-The PUT verb is used to fully update or replace a resource.
-It will return a 204 No Content status code on success.
-In some cases, it may return a 200 OK status code with content.
+On success, it returns a 204 No Content status code.
+In some cases, it may return 200 OK with a response body — for example, when the PUT route supports an include flag.

 The PUT verb is idempotent, except in some cases, see the "idempotence" chapter.